SAP/alm-plug-in-for-grafana/sap-alm-dp-api-datasource/README.md

         - Change values in respective select list.
     - Delete measure:
         - Click on the `x` button on the measure to delete it.
+- `Ignore Semantic Period`: when enabled, the semantic period is not used in the data request.
+- `Complete Time Series with '0's`: fill missing data points for time series with value 0.
+Only applied for queries with a single response.
+- `Progress Current Data Point`: the latest (current) data point has not finished yet; its timestamp will be updated to the current time.
+- `First Day of Week`: used for weekly data aggregation.
+Options are Monday (default), Saturday, and Sunday.

 ## Return Formats